What is TGIF?

 Apply to be a TGIF intern!

-TGIF Intern Applications are closed for the 2013-2014 year.
+We will be accepting applications for the 2015-2016 commissioner positions during spring quarter.
 Please read below for the Interns we do look for every year and apply in the Fall of 2014!

 Each of the 5 commissioners (check out the Contact Us tab to find out more about us or to ask us commission-specific questions!) will choose approximately 2 interns each, based on the quantity and quality of applications received.
 Interns are elected on a yearly basis, and are not paid.